trothtech/uft/doc/protocol.md

 This is an overview of Unsolicited File Transfer (UFT) protocol in markdown format.

+UFT follows a client/server model.
+The UFT client connects on TCP port 608 to the UFT server.
+As soon as the connection is accepted, the UFT server sends a herald.
+The UFT client then sends commands, ending with `QUIT`.
+The UFT server responds to each command with a numeric code indicating acknowledgement (success) or negative acknowledgement (error or failure).

 ## UFT Primary Control Verbs

 * FILE